top of page

 We set aside roles and expectations.

-We enter a space of genuine presence—of trust, rest, and open-hearted connection.
+We enter a space of genuine presence, of trust and open-hearted connection.

 Honoring Women Supporting Women